Inspire-com/candidate-homework/FE_Engineer.md

-The objective of this exercise is to build a small javascript-based web application using javascript, html and css.
+The objective of this exercise is to build a small javascript-based web application using Angular 14+.
 You should approach this exercise with the same professionalism and attention to detail as you would for a request from a client.
 The application should retrieve json-formatted data using the following endpoint:

 [https://s3.amazonaws.com/api-fun/books.json](https://s3.amazonaws.com/api-fun/books.json)